 In your first trimester, make sure to let your healthcare provider learn about any spotting.
 Let your healthcare provider know instantly about any spotting in your second or third trimesters.

 If you experience heavy bleeding at any point during pregnancy, contact your healthcare provider instantly or think about getting emergency care.

 For ladies going via nausea/vomiting, dizziness, stomach ache (particularly one-sided ache), it is very possible you might be having an ectopic pregnancy, so inform your physician immediately.
 Cramping is normal in pregnancy, but if the extent of ache throughout cramping increases, it is strongly recommended to contact your physician.

 What type of bleeding am I having?

 Still not sure what type of bleeding you are having, we advise you to wait for at least three days after the bleeding or spotting stop before attempting to take a pregnancy test.

 Usually, taking a pregnancy test earlier than the missed period or when implantation bleeding occur is simply too fast for tests to give conclusive outcomes.
 Ideally, waiting for nearly a week after the missed period or spotting gives the most accurate test results.

 Discuss with your physician

 It’s necessary to inform your physician every time you experience irregular spotting or bleeding — no matter whether or not you’re pregnant.
-Though mild bleeding throughout early being pregnant doesn’t essentially imply something dangerous, it’s best to see a physician to be safe.
+Though mild bleeding throughout early pregnancy doesn’t essentially imply something dangerous, it’s best to see a physician to be safe.

 For those who do get a positive home pregnancy test, schedule an appointment with your physician.
 They will affirm your test result and talk about your choices for family planning.
 This may imply navigating prenatal care or discussing available options.